-We conduct a preliminary check to find what we can buy in store and survey manufacturers to find out about their range of products before putting together a final list that goes to our buyers.
-They then head out to retailers and purchase each product, or in the case of smaller brands, shop online, just as a normal consumer would.
-We do this so we can be sure the products are the same as any consumer would find them and not 'tweaked' in any way.
+We conduct a preliminary check to find what we can buy instore and survey manufacturers to find out about their range of products before putting together a final list that goes to our buyers.
+They then head out to retailers and purchase each product, or in the case of smaller brands, shop online, just as a regular consumer would.
+We do this so we can be sure the products are the same as any consumer would find them and not 'tweaked' in any way for better performance.

-The plates we use in our test are pre-soiled with blends of different types of stains you'll typically have to deal with at home – rice starch, bolognaise and egg yolk.
+The plates we use in our test are pre-soiled with blends of different types of stains you'll typically have to deal with at home – rice starch, bolognese and egg yolk.

-The stained plates were soaked in a 1% solution of test detergent for 10 minutes before placing the tiles in the scrubbing device.
+The stained plates are soaked in a 1% solution of test detergent for 10 minutes before the tiles are placed in the scrubbing device.
 The plates are scrubbed a set number of times with a wet sponge.

 Reflectance readings are taken before and after the cleaning process to determine the percentage of soil removed.
 Each product is tested four times, and the scores are averaged for consistency.
 The performance score is based on how clean each plate is after reading the result using a spectrophotometer.

 Why we test this way

 We originally started testing dishwashing liquids based on the industry standard which looked at how long their foam lasts, but soon realised that manufacturers were using cleaning agents (surfactants) that were better at creating foam rather than those that were better at removing grease.